How Long Do I Have To File A Personal Injury Lawsuit

 Every state has exceptions for filing a personal injury lawsuit within its statute of limitations deadline.
 Cases may receive an extension if:

-• The plaintiff is or was mentally incapacitated at the time of the accident
+• The plaintiff was mentally incapacitated at the time of the accident

-Most states also allow for the discovery rule exception (also known as delayed discovery).
-The discovery rule extends a personal injury filing deadline in cases where the plaintiff did not realize they suffered an injury or that another party was the reason for their damages until after the statute of limitations passed.
+Many states allow for the discovery rule exception, which extends the deadline in cases where the plaintiff did not realize they suffered an injury or that another party was responsible until after the statute of limitations passed.

-Therefore, don’t abandon your case if you believe your statute of limitations has expired.
+Don’t abandon your case if you believe your statute of limitations has expired.
 Instead, review your claim with a personal injury lawyer in your state.
-A legal professional can analyze your position and determine if your lawsuit qualifies for a statute of limitations extension.

 Click to contact our personal injury lawyers today.